alexcg1/example-clip-as-service/README.md

 ## Run CLIP-as-service client

-1. `python run_once.py` to download initial datasets
+1. `python run_once.py` to download initial datasets and store in SQLite for faster loading in frontend
 2. In a new terminal, `streamlit run frontend.py`
 3. Set server in the sidebar